Anujverma89/cheetsheets/flutter.md

 ```

-Note : For complex animation which are difficult to express in terms of code use lottie to generate a json format and use it in mobile.
+Note : For complex animation which are difficult to express in terms of code use lottie or jitter.video to generate a json format and use it in mobile.

+### Using custom theme :
+*